Union of South Africa: Relationship to the Crown

 The Union initially remained under the British Crown as a self-governing dominion of the British Empire.
 With the passage of the Statute of Westminster in 1931, the Union and other dominions became equal in status to the United Kingdom, and the Parliament of the United Kingdom could no longer legislate on behalf of them.
 This had the effect of making the Union and the other dominions de jure sovereign nations.
 The Status of the Union Act, passed by the South African Parliament in 1934, incorporated the applicable portions of the Statute of Westminster into South African law, underscoring its status as a sovereign nation.
 It removed what remaining authority Whitehall had to legislate for South Africa, as well as any nominal role that the United Kingdom had in granting Royal Assent.
 The governor-general was now required to sign or veto bills passed by Parliament, without the option of seeking advice from London.

 The monarch was represented in South Africa by a governor-general, while effective power was exercised by the Executive Council, headed by the prime minister.
-Louis Botha, formerly a Boer general, was appointed first prime minister of the Union, heading a coalition representing the white Afrikaner and English-speaking British diaspora communities.
+Louis Botha, formerly a Boer general, was appointed the first prime minister of the Union, heading a coalition representing the white Afrikaner and English-speaking British diaspora communities.

-Prosecutions before courts were instituted in the name of the Crown (cited in the format Rex v Accused) and government officials served in the name of the Crown.
+Prosecutions before courts were instituted in the name of the Crown (cited in the format Rex / Regina v Accused) and government officials served in the name of the Crown.